 1893 – Sunderland champions again

-Sunderland FC are champions for the second consecutive season.
+Sunderland AFC are champions for the second consecutive season.
 There are now two divisions in the league.
 Manchester club Newton Heath (Manchester United) finish bottom of Division One.
 Birmingham’s Small Heath (Birmingham City) are Division Two champions.

-1893 – Newcastle United join Football League
+1893 – Newcastle join Football League

 Northern League side, Newcastle United join the Football League in Division Two at the start of the 1893-1894 season along with Woolwich Arsenal and Liverpool.
 Also joining Division Two is the Northern League side, Middlesbrough Ironopolis who had finished in first place in that league with Newcastle United as runners up.
 There are fifteen teams in Division Two and sixteen teams in Division One.
 Liverpool’s first ever league game in their history is away to Ironopolis at Middlesbrough which Liverpool win 0-2.
 Division Two of the Football League was established last season.
 North East club, Sunderland already play in Division One.